aqaPayam/NakhBot/docs/domain/04-relationships.md

 * Sender does not have enough credits.
 * Payment is required before delivery.

-Payment completion is allowed while sender visibility is off only if the PendingNakh was created before visibility was turned off.
+Payment completion is allowed while sender visibility is off only if the PendingNakh was created before sender visibility was turned off.

+Payment completion is allowed while receiver visibility is off only if the PendingNakh was created before receiver visibility was turned off.

+Receiver visibility off blocks new discovery but does not block delivery of an already-created PendingNakh after payment succeeds.

 Payment completion is blocked if the sender is restricted, banned, or deleted.